Catsoup16/TeaChat/README.md

 ## 1. Introduction

-A lightweight and easy-to-use cross-server chat plugin for Minecraft servers.
-Supports hash-based chat color formatting on server clients with DragonCore.
+A lightweight and easy-to-use chat plugin that customizes chat formats and hex colors through PlaceholderAPI, designed for Minecraft Bukkit servers.
+It supports proxy servers such as BungeeCord, Waterfall, and Velocity, and requires installation on both the proxy server and the sub-servers

 ## 2. Features